danioropeza/github-pr-templates/README.md

 7 ) If few of the items are not checked the PR is still valid.
 However, ensure to explain the reasons why few of the items do not apply or comply.

+### Conclusion

+In conclusion, communicating your changes to Code Reviewers can save time for both you and the reviewer.
+In this way, the Code Reviewer will be in charge of reviewing other pieces of code and not mentioning the common problems that usually exist.

+Remember that the example we explain is just an example and that you can adapt/modify it to the project you are working on.
+You can add/remove new points, whatever is best for your team.
+Keep in mind that the idea of this is to optimize Code Reviewer and developer communication, not to make the process more tedious.

 This article is also in Medium [Educate developers through GitHub Pull Requests Templates](https://medium.com/@danioropezasoria/educate-developers-through-github-pull-requests-templates-41b7c64287f7).